kevinyswong/kevinyswong.github.io/index.md

   need to continually regenerate a sense of propriety and humility, which I am also in agreement with.
-It's comforting to watch and regain perspective in the midst of the current climate of polarization, to see that it's possible to have civil dialogue and grow from it despite disagreement in viewpoints.
+It's comforting to watch and regain perspective in the midst of the current climate of polarization, to see that it's possible to have civil dialogue and grow from it despite deep disagreement in views.
 George
   says:
   <blockquote>
   It's tribalism that makes me think that if I'm a conservative, I must believe X.